-HCMV protein expression in SGHPL-4 cells

-SGHPL-4 cells are EVT trophoblast cell lines taken from placental tissue of a first trimester pregnancy termination [19].
-SGHPL-4 cells had previously been used in several studies of placental trophoblast function upon infection with HCMV [3, 25-32] and were known to support replication of an HCMV GFP reporter mutant [26].
-However, how well HCMV replicates in other cells compared to replication in SGHPL-4 was not assessed [26].
+HCMV protein expression in SGHPL-4 cells.
+SGHPL-4 cells are EVT trophoblast cell lines taken from placental tissue of a first trimester pregnancy termination (19).
+SGHPL-4 cells had been previously used in several studies of placental trophoblast function upon infection of HCMV (3, 25-32) and were known to support replication of an HCMV-green fluorescent protein (GFP) reporter mutant (26).
+However, there was no comparison made to how well HCMV replicates in other cells compared to replication in SGHPL-4 (26).
 Indeed, to our knowledge, there had been no rigorous examination of the ability of HCMV to replicate in SGHPL-4 cells and no examination of HCMV protein expression in SGHPL-4 cells.

-We noted that SGHPL-4 cells expressed the simian virus 40 (SV40) middle T antigen, whose presence is required to maintain SGHPL-4 cell viability [19].
+We noted that SGHPL-4 cells expressed the simian virus 40 (SV40) middle T antigen, whose presence is required to maintain SGHPL-4 cell viability (19).
 As this protein promotes progression through the cell cycle, we hypothesized that HCMV replication in SGHPL-4 cells would be inefficient.
-It has been observed elsewhere that serum starvation of cells can arrest the cell cycle at a stage (G0/ G1) that is advantageous for efficient HCMV immediateearly gene expression [33].
-Therefore, we incubated HFF and SGHPL-4 cells in a high concentration of serum [10% volume/volume of the tissue culture media (10% (v/v)] and then either continued incubation under these conditions and infected cells with HCMV in 10% (v/v) media, or incubated cells in a low concentration of serum [0.5% volume/volume of the tissue culture media (0.5% (v/v)] for 24 h and then infected cells in 0.5% (v/v) media (Fig. 1a).
-All infections were carried out using the HCMV virus Merlin(R1111) [20, 31].
-The genome of this virus is similar to wild-type HCMV genomes, but does not express HCMV proteins RL13 (which promotes cell to cell spread of HCMV) or UL128 (part of the viral glycoprotein gH/gL/ UL128-UL131 pentamer complex, which mediates virus entry into certain cell types) [20].
-We prepared cell lysate for Western blotting at 24 h intervals p.i.
-(Fig. 1a) and used Western blotting to assay the production of the immediateearly proteins IE1 and IE2 over time in infected cells (Fig. 1b(i)).
-We observed robust expression of IE1 and IE2 proteins in HFF cells over time in the presence of both high and low concentrations of serum (Fig. 1b(i), lanes 2-4 and 10-12, respectively).
-Compared to protein expression in HFF cells, we found limited IE1 and IE2 protein expression in SGHPL-4 cells incubated in 10% (v/v) media (Fig. 1b(i), lanes 6-8).
-However, compared to protein expression in HFF cells, we observed only a modest defect in IE1 and IE2 protein expression in SGHPL-4 cells incubated in 0.5% (v/v) media (Fig. 1b(i), lanes 14-16).
-Although IE1 and IE2 protein expression was similar in HFF and SGHPL-4 cells at 24 h p.i.
-(Fig. 1b(i), compare lanes 10 and 14), we observed that while protein expression increased in HFF over time (Fig. 1b(i), lanes 10-12), protein expression in SGHPL-4
+It has been observed elsewhere that serum starvation of cells can arrest the cell cycle at a stage (G0/G1) which is advantageous for efficient HCMV immediate early gene expression (33).
+Therefore, we incubated HFF and SGHPL-4 cells in a high concentration of serum (10% volume/volume of the tissue culture media (10% (v/v)), then either continued incubation under these conditions and infected cells with HCMV in 10% (v/v) media, or incubated cells in a low concentration of serum (0.5% volume/volume of the tissue culture media (0.5% (v/v)) for 24 hours then infected cells in 0.5% (v/v) media (Fig. 1A).
+All infections were carried out using the HCMV virus Merlin(R1111) (20, 31).
+The genome of this virus is similar to wild type HCMV genomes, but does not express HCMV proteins RL13 (which promotes cell to cell spread of HCMV) or UL128 (part of the viral glycoprotein qH/qL/UL128-UL131 pentamer complex which mediates virus entry into certain cell types) (20).
+We prepared cell lysate for western blotting at 24-hour intervals post infection (Fig. 1A) and used western blotting to assay the production of the immediate early proteins IE1 and IE2 over time in infected cells (Fig. 1B(i)).
+We observed robust expression of IE1 and IE2 proteins in HFF cells over time in the presence of both high and low concentrations of serum (Fig. 1B(i), lanes 2-4 and 10-12, respectively).
+Compared to protein expression in HFF cells, we found limited IE1 and IE2 protein expression in SGHPL-4 cells incubated in 10% (v/v) media (Fig. 1B(i), lanes 6-8).
+However, compared to protein expression in HFF cells, we observed only a modest defect in IE1 and IE2 protein expression in SGHPL-4 cells incubated in 0.5% (v/v) media (Fig. 1B(i), lanes 14-16).
+Although IE1 and IE2 protein expression was similar in HFF and SGHPL-4 cells at 24 h.p.i.
+(Fig. 1B(i), compare lanes 10 and 14), we observed that while protein expression increased in HFF over time (Fig. 1B(i), lanes 10-12), protein expression in SGHPL-4 cells did not (Fig. 1B(i), lanes 13-16).
+Furthermore, with increased passage of cells the aforementioned phenotype became more prominent (compare panels in Fig. 1B(i) (early passage) with panels in Figs. 1B(ii) and 1B(iii) (later passages of the same cells)), to the extent that IE1 or IE2 protein expression after 24 hours post infection could not be observed in SGHPL-4 cells